|

 PHASE

-wish to include in your design, and note their mature height and spread,
+of plants you wish to include in your design, and note their mature height

-plants together.
-All the plants in one bed or sprinkler system zone
+Place compatible plants together.
+All the plants in one bed or sprinkler

-plant for the right site.
-Don't plant a shrub capable of growing
+Choose the right plant for the right site.
+Don't plant a shrub capable

-20' high under a 3' window.
-Do not place a shade-loving plant in
+of growing 20' high under a 3' window.
+Do not place a shade-loving plant